tpo1990/Hexen2-RPI/README.md

 This script provides an automatic installation for compiling and building Hexen 2 on Raspberry Pi and RetroPie.

+Install time: 15 minutes.

 **Build process:**
 1. Download and install necessary required libs for SDL, Timidity and etc.
 2. Create folders Games and Hexen II with full path /home/pi/Games/Hexen II.
 3. Download uHexenII source files and 1997 Nov. demo of Hexen II.
 4. Compile uHexenII.
-5. Move .Pak file from 1997 Nov. demo of Hexen II into /home/pi/.HexenII.
+5. Move pak0.pak file from 1997 Nov. demo of Hexen II into /home/pi/.HexenII.
 6. Create .desktop as a shortcut on Raspbian desktop and create Hexen II.sh file into Ports folder in RetroPie.

 **Registered/Full version:**
 If you own an original copy of Hexen 2, then it is possible to use it with Hammer of Thyrion source port.
-You will just need to copy .pak0 and .pak1 into /home/pi/.hexen2/data1 folder.
-(The pak files may need to be patched with the h2patch program that can be downloaded from Hammer of Thyrion website.
+You will just need to copy pak0.pak and pak1.pak into /home/pi/.hexen2/data1 folder.

+**Note:** (The pak files may need to be patched with official 1.11 patch to be able to run).
+To do so: Install Hexen 2 on Windows -> Download official Hexen 2 1.11 patch -> Run official Hexen 2 1.11 patch -> Copy the pak files to your /home/pi/.hexen2/data1 folder.

+**Music in game:**
+To get music to play, you must go into Hexen 2 options and change music type to Midi only.

 **Future plan:**
 Make script available into RetroPie-script as a package (Need help for this)